Scoring Your Credit - How's Your Credit Score

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a better credit score.
+Lenders want to be positive that giving you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over time could be more than double that of an individual with a higher FICO score.

-Staying on top of your FICO score is the first step in purchasing a home.
-Call us at 866-300-1550 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+You want a better score, but how do you get there?
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

 - Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Pay on time.
-Late payments hurt your FICO score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Stay on top of payments.
+Payment history is a big factor in your FICO score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

 - Correct your credit report.
 If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Metro Properties, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Metro Properties, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.